Drug and Alcohol Detox Treatment for Addictions

 Detox needs are different for everyone.
 The process of drug detox helps people who are addicted get personalized alcohol addiction treatment.
 The process usually involves three steps which include evaluation, stabilization, and preparing entry into treatment.

 During evaluation, the medical team will screen incoming patients for issues with mental and physical health.
-The doctors use blood tests to get a measure of how much drugs are in the system of a patient.
+The doctors use blood tests to get a measure of how many drugs are in the system of a patient.
 In this way, they can figure out what level of medications are needed.
 A comprehensive review of medial, drug, and psychiatric histories is also done.
 The information gained here sets up the basis for a long-term treatment plan of the patient.

 Next, the patient needs to be stabilized with psychological and medical therapy.
 The goal here is to stop any kind of damage being done to the individual.
 Alcohol addiction treatment medications can be prescribed by the doctors to lower withdrawal symptoms and prevent any complications.